Ang3lino/bitso/README.md

 ### Considerations
 While the new data model enhances data integrity and query efficiency, potential downsides include increased computation for joins due to normalization and inheritance.
 However, these trade-offs are balanced against improved storage efficiency and reduced redundancy.

 For high-performance scenarios, denormalization and reducing constraints may be considered, depending on specific business needs, we will prefer NO SQL, database or data warehouse solution.
 This approach can optimize query speed at the expense of data redundancy.
+We could have also used indexes, materialize views or tunning of distribution keys, according to the service.

 ### Running the Orchestration
 Similar as before, once the containers are running, the orchestration expects to have a DB called `batch` with the new ER model and the source data.
 We expect also to have .csv files stored in volume `bucket/samples` as we will be using postgres `COPY` command.
 We also need to add postgres connection.
 There is an `entrypoint.sh` that prepares the enviroment for our DAG: